 That is obviously a problem.
 And it happens because somewhere along the way, a system for tracking progress broke down and stopped working properly.
 This is especially true when manual progress tracking is used, as paperwork can get messy and those in charge can fall behind, leading to errors or discrepancies.

 Another reason this happens is that every subcontractor seems to have a different way of tracking their progress.
-Managing these different forms can be a full time job — In fact, many GCs have a dedicated Project Manager whose only job is to keep track of pay apps and make sure subs get paid every month.
+Managing these different forms can be a full-time job.
+In fact, many GCs have a dedicated Project Manager whose only job is to keep track of pay apps and make sure subs get paid every month.

 These kinds of issues are much easier to resolve when automated progress tracking tools are used.
 After implementing such a tool, GCs often find that verifying pay apps becomes a much more reliable and simple process.
 When they can see percent complete at a glance, it allows them to quickly verify that tasks like framing, drywall installation, etc. have been done.

-Sample of a Pay App (Source)
+Sample Pay App (Source)

 The worst mistakes on a construction site usually happen because of bad communication.
-A critical piece of information was not relayed to a decision-maker, or was simply missing.
+A critical piece of information was not relayed to a decision-maker or was simply missing.

-Most GCs have robust processes for communicating across teams — these include bi-weekly coordination meetings, OAC meetings, the one-week lookahead, two-week lookahead, etc. However, even with the best processes in place, mistakes can happen.
+Most GCs have robust processes for communicating across teams—these include bi-weekly coordination meetings, OAC meetings, the one-week lookahead, two-week lookahead, etc. However, even with the best processes in place, mistakes can happen.

 Manual progress tracking can sometimes lead to slip-ups that have far-reaching consequences.
 For example, a Project Manager tells their drywaller installer to bring a crew next week to hang drywall on the first floor, but they don’t realize the top track has not been installed, so there is nothing to hang the drywall on.